Brian De Palma: Reception and legacy

-De Palma is often cited as a leading member of the New Hollywood generation of film directors, a distinct pedigree who either emerged from film schools or are overtly cine-literate.
+De Palma is often cited as a major figure of the New Hollywood generation of film directors, a distinct pedigree who either emerged from film schools or are overtly cine-literate.
 His contemporaries include Martin Scorsese, Paul Schrader, John Milius, George Lucas, Francis Ford Coppola, Steven Spielberg, John Carpenter, and Ridley Scott.
 His artistry in directing and use of cinematography and suspense in several of his films has often been compared to the work of Alfred Hitchcock.
 Psychologists have been intrigued by De Palma's fascination with pathology, by the aberrant behavior aroused in characters who find themselves manipulated by others.

 De Palma has encouraged and fostered the filmmaking careers of directors such as Mark Romanek and Keith Gordon, the latter of whom collaborated with him twice as an actor, both in 1979's Home Movies and 1980's Dressed to Kill.
 Filmmakers influenced by De Palma include Terrence Malick, Quentin Tarantino, Ronny Yu, Don Mancini, Nacho Vigalondo, and Jack Thomas Smith.
-During an interview with De Palma, Quentin Tarantino said that Blow Out is one of his all-time favorite films, and that after watching Scarface he knew how to make his own film.
+During an interview with De Palma, Tarantino said that Blow Out is one of his all-time favorite films, and that after watching Scarface he knew how to make his own film.
 John Travolta's performance as Jack Terry in Blow Out even resulted in Tarantino casting him as Vincent Vega in his 1994 film Pulp Fiction, which would go on to reinvigorate Travolta's then-declining career.
 Tarantino also placed Carrie at number eight in a list of his favorite films.

 Critics who frequently admire De Palma's work include Pauline Kael and Roger Ebert.
 Kael wrote in her review of Blow Out, "At forty, Brian De Palma has more than twenty years of moviemaking behind him, and he has been growing better and better.
 Each time a new film of his opens, everything he has done before seems to have been preparation for it."
 In his review of Femme Fatale, Roger Ebert wrote about the director: "De Palma deserves more honor as a director.
 Consider also these titles: Sisters, Blow Out, The Fury, Dressed to Kill, Carrie, Scarface, Wise Guys, Casualties of War, Carlito's Way, Mission: Impossible.
 Yes, there are a few failures along the way (Snake Eyes, Mission to Mars, The Bonfire of the Vanities), but look at the range here, and reflect that these movies contain treasure for those who admire the craft as well as the story, who sense the glee with which De Palma manipulates images and characters for the simple joy of being good at it.
 It's not just that he sometimes works in the style of Hitchcock, but that he has the nerve to."

 The influential French film magazine Cahiers du Cinéma has placed five of De Palma's films (Carlito's Way, Mission: Impossible, Snake Eyes, Mission to Mars, and Redacted) on their annual top ten list, with Redacted placing first on the 2008 list.
 The magazine also listed Carlito's Way as the greatest film of the 1990s.